-Pergamonmuseum Das Panorama allows visitors a close-up view of sculptures and reliefs from the Pergamon Altar and Yadegar Asisi’s panoramic painting.
+Pergamonmuseum Das Panorama allows visitors a close-up view of sculptures and reliefs from the Pergamon Altar and Yadegar Asisi’s panoramic painting in Berlin.

 Das Panorama is a special temporary exhibition in Berlin showing some of the sculptures and frieze reliefs of the Pergamon Altar while the Hellenic section of the Pergamon Museum remains closed for renovation.
-Around 80 statues from antiquity is on display while the Panorama refers to a huge 360° painting by Yadegar Asisi of a day in the life of the Greek metropolis Pergamon.
-The temporary exhibition will be in place until 2024 – the Pergamon Altar Hall in the main museum should reopen shortly afterwards.
+Around 80 statues from antiquity are on display while the Panorama refers to a huge 360° painting by Yadegar Asisi of a day in the life of the Greek metropolis Pergamon.
+The temporary exhibition will be in place until 2025.
+Time-slot reservation tickets are available online around four weeks in advance of visits.
+The Pergamon Altar Hall in the main museum will reopen in spring 2027 while the whole Pergamon Museum is closed since October 2023.

 Pergamon Altar on Berlin’s Museum Island

 A large section of the Pergamon Altar was reconstructed in the Pergamon Museum in Berlin to show off the friezes and many statues in their original position.
-These were excavated in Turkey towards the end of the 19th century,
+These were excavated in modern-day Türkiye towards the end of the 19th century,

 Parts of two friezes from the Pergamon Altar are exhibited in Berlin: